Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Unitarizable supermodules

 \begin{proposition}[{\cite[Proposition 2.8]{Carmeli_Fioresi_Varadarajan_HW}}] Let $M$ be a highest weight $\gg$-supermodule with highest weight $\Lambda$ and highest weight vector $v_{\Lambda}$.
 The following assertions are equivalent: \begin{enumerate} \item[a)] $\dim(\UE(\kk^{\CC})v_{\Lambda}) < \infty$. \item[b)] $M$ is a $(\gg,\kk^{\CC})$-supermodule. \item[c)] $M$ is a Harish-Chandra supermodule. \end{enumerate} If these assertions hold, then $\UE(\kk^{\CC})v_{\Lambda}$ is a simple $\kk^{\CC}$-module. \end{proposition}

 We show that any unitarizable highest weight $\gg$-supermodule is a Harish-Chandra supermodule.
-Recall that any unitarizable highest weight $\gg$-supermodule is $\even$-semisimple, and each $\even$-constituent is a unitarizable highest weight $\even$-supermodule, for which we have the following well-known lemma.
+Recall that any unitarizable highest weight $\gg$-supermodule is $\even$-semisimple, and each $\even$-constituent is a unitarizable highest weight $\even$-module (disregarding parity), for which we have the following well-known lemma.